 Not only are Australian teachers welcomed to take up otherwise empty places, they are also appreciated for their positive approach and personality.
 UK schools are regulated and inspected by the Office for Standards in Children’s Education, Children’s Services and Skills (OFSTED) and if they judge a school to be failing, it is placed in “special measures.”
 Many headteachers in these difficult situations purposefully recruit Australian staff for their resilient attitude and willingness to “give it a go.”
 Recruitment agencies confidently expect numbers to double for the next academic year for teachers applying from Australia and also from New Zealand and Canada.
 The flexibility and adaptability of overseas candidates is highly valued by British Heads.

-Similarities in training and salary expectation
+Similarities in teacher training and salary expectation

 Supply or long-term teaching posts

-With the job market so wide open, Australian teachers do not have to compromise on where and how they would like to teach.
+With the job market so wide open, Australian teachers do not have to compromise on where and how they would like to secure a teaching job.
 The regional centres are crying out for staff just as much as the inner-cities, where conditions might be tough and many pupils may not have English as their first language.
 Those who have taken on these challenging positions speak highly of the steep learning curve they undergo, and feel it makes them into outstanding teachers with talents they are proud to take home.
 The additional responsibilities and opportunity to command their own classroom makes longer-term placements more appealing to many.

 Supply teaching is more sporadic and does not allow the chance to get to know the children and feel you are making a difference.
 However, it does fit in better for those who wish to incorporate European travels and not have a fixed itinerary.
 Supply teaching is a good option for teachers when they first arrive as it allows them to try out various localities and decide if they would like to commit to a longer period.
 It also assists with becoming familiar with the British curriculum.
 Supply positions occur throughout the year and can even be started mid-term.

-Owing to the over-riding popularity of Australian teachers in British schools, more and more are being offered sponsorship.
+Owing to the over-riding popularity of Australian teachers in British schools, more and more are being offered sponsorship through the skilled worker visa.
 This allows for an extension to the original two year visa.
 Although it is generally agreed that teaching is a tougher job in the UK, largely owing to the stringencies imposed by OFSTED (to which there is no Australian equivalent), those offered sponsorship are often keen to stay.
 Many believe that the coping strategies they adopt in the British system make them better teachers.
+To summarise, the door is wide open for Australian teachers to teach in the UK.
+Severe teacher shortage and a stellar reputation for excellence makes Australians a number one choice for both primary and secondary establishments.